 How a flyradar can be useful when spotting planes

 A live plane finder will make plane spotting a breeze.
 Use it to see all air traffic in the local area, or filter the results to home in on aircraft types that are of most interest to you.
 The flight radar is also handy for planning your plane spotting sessions as the data that it provides on routes and flight times makes it easy to see when an aircraft of interest will be flying overhead or coming into land near you.
 If you are having trouble identifying a given aircraft, flightradar’s premium image recognition service will tell you all that you need to know about it.

 Tracking a flight by flight number using a Plane finder

 The basic technology behind any flyradar is Automatic dependent surveillance – broadcast or ADS-B. This radar based technology is used for most live flight radars.
 The Planefinder.net radar integrates maps with real time flight data.
 This plane finder in particular is known for the attractiveness and intuitiveness of its display.
 Graphics depict aircraft moving across the map, showing their position and direction of travel.

 Tracking a flight by flight number using the plane finder is very easy.
 You can either search for the flight number in the search bar and the radar will pinpoint this flight for you on the map.
 Alternatively, if you know the flight’s location you can simply see where it is on the map and click on it.
-Try it out for yourself with the free plane finder below!
+Try it out for yourself wit our free plane finder!